 Are there vegetarian options in Plaka?#

-Yes — Greek cuisine has excellent vegetarian dishes: stuffed vegetables, fava, Greek salad, cheese pies, grilled vegetables, bean soups.
+Plenty — Greek cuisine is naturally rich in vegetarian dishes: stuffed vegetables (gemista), fava bean puree, Greek salad, cheese pies, grilled vegetables, bean soups.
+You won’t struggle.

 What’s the best time for dinner?#

-9-10 PM for the authentic Greek dining experience.
-Earlier if you want a quieter meal.
+9-10 PM for the authentic Greek experience — the atmosphere, the crowd, the energy all peak.
+Earlier if you want a quieter meal or you have kids who can’t wait that long.

 Should I make reservations?#

-For casual tavernas, no. For rooftop restaurants and fine dining, yes — especially weekends and summer.
+For casual tavernas, no. For rooftop restaurants and fine dining, absolutely — especially on weekends and during summer.
+A week’s notice is usually enough.

 The Bottom Line#

-For reliable quality: Tzitzikas kai Mermigas — consistently good, no surprises.
+For reliable quality: Tzitzikas kai Mermigas — never bad, always solid.
+The safe bet.

-For Acropolis views: Strofi has better food than most view restaurants.
-Dionysos Zonar’s if the view matters most.
+For Acropolis views: Strofi has better food than most view-restaurants.
+Dionysos Zonar’s if the view is what matters most.

 Hungry for more?
 Check out our guides to best souvlaki in Athens and rooftop restaurants.